prossel/VR-Can-PR/README.md

-# Virtual Physio PR
+# VR Can PR

-This Unity project uses VR to help practice physio exercices.
+This Unity project is a throwing game made for and with students.

+Their versions are more finished than this technical example.

 HEAD-Genève, Communication Visuelle, cours Applications interactives, novembre 2023.